 By Sigrídur Matthíasdóttir & Thorgerdur Einarsdóttir

-Note: This article is drawn from a lengthy academic article exploring a little studied aspect of Icelandic emigration: single women who made the journey.
+Note: This article is drawn from a lengthy academic article exploring a little-studied aspect of Icelandic emigration: single women who made the journey to North America.
 A link to the entire paper is included at the end of this posting.